Skip to main content

 On May 19, 1875, after three hours of testimony from physicians, hotel personnel, shopkeepers, and Robert himself, a jury declared her insane.
 Robert testified that he had “no doubt” about this.
 “She has been of unsound mind since the death of father; has been irresponsible for the past ten years.”
 She was taken to a private sanitarium called Bellevue Place in Batavia, and Robert was made conservator of her estate.

 Although he spoke of the assassination, Robert Lincoln—and others—always believed the root of Mary’s mania was money: her indefatigable need to spend it and her paranoid conviction that she had none.
 “The simple truth, which I cannot tell anyone not personally interested, is that my mother is on one subject not mentally responsible,” Robert wrote to his future wife, Mary Harlan, in 1867.
 “You could hardly believe it possible, but my mother protests to me that she is in actual want and nothing I can do or say will convince her to the contrary.”
 In fact, Abraham Lincoln’s estate was more than $83,000 upon his death, one-third of which was Mary’s.
-Moreover, she received $22,000 in late 1865 as the remainder of her husband’s presidential salary, and Congress voted her a $3,000 annual pension in 1870.
+Moreover, she received $22,000 in late 1865 as the remainder of her husband’s presidential salary, and Congress voted her a $3000 annual pension in 1870.
 Robert told Mary Harlan in 1867 that there was nothing he could do.
 “I have taken the advice of one or two of my friends in whom I trust most and they tell me I can do nothing.
 It is terribly irksome to sit still under all that has happened and say nothing, but it has to be done.
 The greatest misery of all is the fear of what may happen in the future.”
 Just eight years later he was forced to act.

-bellevue place was a private asylum for “a select class of lady patients of quiet unexceptionable habits.”
+Bellevue was a private asylum for “a select class of lady patients of quiet unexceptionable habits.”
 Dr. Richard J. Patterson, who lived in the main house there with his family, used the most modern “moral” treatment of “rest, diet, baths, fresh air, occupation, diversion, change of scene, no more medicine than … absolutely necessary, and the least restraint possible.”
 In this place Mary Lincoln lived near the Patterson family in a two-room suite, and as Robert later explained to critics, “There is nothing about his house to indicate an asylum except that outside of the windows there is a white wire netting such as you may see often to keep children from falling out of the window.”
 Even that wire netting was removed at Robert’s request.
 Mary lived apart from the other patients, had a private bath, kept her own room key, and had the freedom to go for a walk or take a carriage ride whenever she chose.

 The Bellevue patient logbook shows that for the first two months of her stay, Mary Lincoln was quiet and solitary, a bit erratic with her desires, and at times depressed.
 Dr. Patterson thought she was improving.
 Robert Lincoln visited his mother every week, and he found her most cordial.
-“While she will not in words admit that she is not sane, still her entire acquiescence in absolutely everything … makes me think that she is aware of the necessity of what has been done,” Robert wrote to John Hay, his father’s secretary.
+“While she will not in words admit that she is not sane, still, her entire acquiescence in absolutely everything … makes me think that she is aware of the necessity of what has been done,” Robert wrote to John Hay, his father’s secretary.
 The situation changed from a lamentable family affair to a painful public controversy upon the entrance of Myra and James Bradwell.

 James B. Bradwell, a Chicago attorney who had represented Mary Lincoln in the past, was, in 1875, a member of the state legislature.
 His wife, Myra Colby Bradwell, was an abolitionist, a feminist, and the founder and editor of the Chicago Legal News , although she could not practice law herself.
-She had passed the Illinois bar exam with high honors in 1869 but had been denied a license to practice because she was a married woman.
+She had passed the Illinois bar exam with high honors in 1869, but had been denied a license to practice because she was a married woman.
 Both the Illinois Supreme Court and the U.S. Supreme Court upheld the denial.

 The currently known and accepted narrative of events is that after a visit from a Chicago newspaper reporter in early July of 1875, Mary Lincoln began the orchestration of her plot for freedom.
 While mailing a letter to her sister, done at Robert’s suggestion, Mary apparently smuggled letters to many other people, seeking help in her release.
 On the very next day Gen. John Franklin Farnsworth, a Republican politician, came to visit, as did the Bradwells.
-They told Dr. Patterson they had been asked to help secure Mrs. Lincoln’s freedom, saying she should be let free and kept under the care of “some tender and sympathetic friend,” while Robert continued to control her money.
+They told Dr. Patterson that they had been asked to help secure Mrs. Lincoln’s freedom, saying she should be let free and kept under the care of “some tender and sympathetic friend,” while Robert continued to control her money.

 Mary’s sister, Elizabeth Edwards, meanwhile responded to Mary’s letter with an invitation to come visit her in Springfield.
 There followed a flurry of letters and meetings between Robert Lincoln, Elizabeth Edwards, and Myra Bradwell.
 Robert did not want his mother to leave Bellevue; he believed that left to her own, she would endanger herself and her property, for which he was responsible.
 Elizabeth Edwards had proposed only a short stay, assuming Mary would be in the care and company of a professional nurse and would return to Bellevue for continued treatment.
 When she realized that Mary, urged by Myra Bradwell, intended the “visit” to be permanent, in place of Bellevue, she withdrew her invitation, citing ill-health.